 Pedestrianised rue de la Boucherie was named for the butchers’ shops that lined the street in the Middle Ages, the timber buildings are quite beautiful.
 Wander, eat, drink and be merry… in the old streets of Limoges.
 Relax at a terrace café, enjoy a meal at a restaurant – there’s a whole lot of choice here.
 Try Le Bistrot Jourdan for authentic atmosphere, lovely setting and great food.

 Fresh air and glorious countryside of Limousin

-Get out and about to discover picturesque villages and lush green countryside, places like Lupersat, a typical Limousin village with a few shops and a great little bistro where you can watch the bread being made for lunch and buy wine to take home.
+Get out and about to discover picturesque villages and lush green countryside.
+Head to Lupersat, a typical Limousin village with a few shops and a great little bistro where you can watch the bread being made for lunch and buy wine to take home.
 Not too far away is Aubusson, the centre of excellence when it came to tapestries and carpets of days gone by.
 The museum there is a must-see for all tapestry fans.

 Centre de la Mémoire, Oradour-sur-Glane

 On 10 June 1944, the little town of Oradour-sur-Glane, 21km northwest of Limoges, suffered one of the worst Nazi atrocities on French soil.
-The Village of the Martyrs has been left exactly as it was that day, a powerful reminder of dark days and a sobering visit. read more about Oradour-sur-Glane.
+The Village of the Martyrs has been left exactly as it was that day.
+It is a powerful reminder of dark days and a sobering visit.
+Read more about Oradour-sur-Glane.